zethkane/Maven.Quiz4/README.md

 ### ArrayUtils
 * **Description**
-	* The purpose of this class is to create.
+	* The purpose of this class is to create a utility for manipulating arrays.
 * **Methods to Complete**
 	* `String getMiddleElement(String[] values)`
 		* return the element at index `values.length/2`